theevo/CategorySwiper/Discovery-tree.md

 - Format date

+- display no action taken when no update returns false

 - ✅ CategoriesSelectorView
     - ✅ workaround: show selected item at the top
         - ✅ show parent of selected item